danielf27/Spatio-temporal-decoupling-water-splitting/README.md

 ## Code
 Julia was used in this analysis due to its efficiency for large optimization problems.
 Two files are provided in the repository.
 The first, "Before_After_Data.jl", takes the electricity price data and clusters the data into a certain number of "representative time periods" (RTPs).
 The second, "Stochastic_optimizer.jl", performs the optimization of the operation and sizing of the device.

+[1] Seel, J.;  Mills, A.; Wiser, R. Impacts of High Variable Renewable Energy (VRE) Futures on Wholesale Electricity Prices, and on Electric-Sector Decision Making; U.S. Department of Energy: 2018